- January 19, 2021

 Archive2Azure enables companies to move away from expensive on-premise data management and backup solutions and instead utilize their Azure Cloud.
 By utilizing Archive2Azure, companies retain direct ownership of their data - something the “one size fits all” third-party SaaS cloud archives cannot do.

 The Archive2Azure platform provides you more control of your information management and compliance responsibilities, including responding to GDPR and CCPA data deletion requests.

 For more information on these subjects, check out these blogs:

-Archive360 offers Veritas / Symantic Enterprise Vault migration, among other major archiving platforms.
-Trusted by thousands of companies such as Netflix, 3M, Samsung, and McKesson
+Archive360 offers Veritas / Symantec Enterprise Vault migration, among other major archiving platforms.
+Trusted by thousands of companies such as Netflix, 3M, Samsung, and McKesson.

 Your legal, compliance and security teams rely on having an immutable copy of all of your emails.
 Office 365 archiving does not support journaling.
 So what should we do?

 This eBook provides actionable tips to empower IT to solve the problem.

 Bill is the Vice President of Global Compliance for Archive360.
 Bill brings more than 29 years of experience with multinational corporations and technology start-ups, including 19-plus years in the archiving, information governance, and eDiscovery markets.
 Bill is a frequent speaker at legal and information governance industry events and has authored numerous eBooks, articles and blogs.